 If you’re tired of someone else mandating when and where you work and working grueling hours, or just want to transition to remote work, this The 4-Hour Workweek summary, exploring the book by author Tim Ferriss, is the place to start.

-The book summary covers the main takeaways, including how to join the ranks of the “new rich” by accumulating more wealth in less effort and time.
+The book summary covers the main takeaways, including how to join the ranks of the “new rich” by accumulating more wealth in less effort, creating more free time.

 The 4-Hour Workweek summary

 - Welcome to the new rich, where your wealth goes beyond the numbers in your bank account to the ability to have complete freedom over what you do, when you do it, and who you do it with

 - Prioritize effectiveness in your work, not efficiency

 - You don’t want a business; you want a passive income stream that is sufficient to cover your new rich lifestyle with little to no effort

 - Live your dream life now.
 Don’t defer it

 The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich, by Tim Ferriss, is roughly 300 pages long, or about an 8.5-hour read.